natanielchng/0x4067/README.md

         CVE.pdf                     --> Handout for CVE in PDF format /hashbrown
         /src
+            hashbrown_source.py     --> Source code for hashbrown.out
         hashbrown.out               --> Executable used in Hashbrown (Question 5)
-            hashbrown_source.py     --> Source code for hashbrown.out
         Hashbrown.md                --> Handout for Hashbrown in Markdown format Hashbrown.pdf               --> Handout for Hashbrown in PDF format /hexhunt
         /src
+            hexhunt_source.c        --> Source code for hexhunt.out
         hexhunt.out                 --> Executable used in Hexhunt (Question 1-3)
-            hexhunt_source.c        --> Source code for hexhunt.out
         Hexhunt.md                  --> Handout for Hexhunt in Markdown format Hexhunt.pdf                 --> Handout for Hexhunt in PDF format /timelapse
         /src
+            timelapse_source.py     --> Source code for timelapse.out
         timelapse.out               --> Executable used in Timelapse (Question 1)
-            timelapse_source.py     --> Source code for timelapse.out
         Timelapse.md                --> Handout for Timelapse in Markdown format Timelapse.pdf               --> Handout for Timelapse in PDF format /wackywebwoes
         /src
-            wackywebwoes.py         --> The main Flask web application used in Wacky Web Woes routes.py               --> contains the routes used by wackywebwoes.py /static
+            wackywebwoes.py         --> The main Flask web application used in Wacky Web Woes, source code for wackywebwoes.out routes.py               --> contains the routes used by wackywebwoes.py /static
                 /css
-                    pico.min.css    --> CSS styling for the Flask application /templates              --> folder containing the HTML templates used in the Flask application WackyWebWoes.md             --> Handout for WackyWebWoes in PDF format WackyWebWoes.pdf            --> Handout for WackyWebWoes in PDF format
+                    pico.min.css    --> CSS styling for the Flask application /templates              --> folder containing the HTML templates used in the Flask application wackywebwoes.out            --> Executable used in Wacky Web Woes WackyWebWoes.md             --> Handout for WackyWebWoes in PDF format WackyWebWoes.pdf            --> Handout for WackyWebWoes in PDF format
 ```